Branch and leaves symbol Down Arrow Icon Up Arrow Icon Flag of the United States

 Petunia, sumo

-Sweet Potato Vine, Marguerite
+Sweet Potato Vine, multiple colors

 Verbena (upright and trailing, multiple colors)